brms5nu/software-engineering-studies/README.md

 # Software Engineering Studies 🚀

-Welcome to my personal knowledge base!
 This repository is a living document of my journey as a Software Engineer.
-Here, I store code samples, architectural reflections, and my explorations into the world of AI.

 ---